Health Information

 - Varicella vaccine series (2 doses) OR immunity by titer

-Prior to entering the clinical phase (year 2) of the program, students must again update their immunization and health certificate and provide proof of the following:
+Prior to entering the clinical phase (year 2) of the program, students must update their immunization and health certificate and provide proof of:

-- Tuberculin Skin Test (TST), QuantiFeron-Gold Blood Test (QFT), or documentation from a healthcare provider assessing tuberculosis status with a copy of any diagnostic reports.
+- Tuberculin Skin Test (TST), QuantiFeron-Gold Blood Test (QFT), or Interferon Gamma Release Assay (IGRA).

 - Influenza vaccine (required annually to be given during influenza season: October through May)